GetPageSpeed/nginx-extras-docs/docs/lua/qless.md

 *Note: This module is not designed to work in a pure Lua environment.*

-## Status

-This module should be considered experimental.

 ## Philosophy and Nomenclature
 A `job` is a unit of work identified by a job id or `jid`.
 A `queue` can contain several jobs that are scheduled to be run at a certain time, several jobs that are